-At St. Olaf, Mendoza-Mori plans to teach courses on the Spanish-speaking world, Latino/x/e communities in the United States, and Indigenous cultures of the Americas, with a particular emphasis on Quechua languages and cultures.
+At St. Olaf, Mendoza-Mori teaches courses on the Spanish-speaking world, Latino/x/e communities in the United States, and Indigenous cultures of the Americas, with a particular emphasis on Quechua languages and cultures.
 His teaching highlights the connections between language, culture, and knowledges, and invites students to explore how local and global narratives shape contemporary experiences.
+He is committed to mentoring and supporting student projects and initiatives, and currently serves as faculty advisor for Somos, a Latino student organization on campus.

 Mendoza-Mori has taken on innovative leadership roles: Faculty Director of Harvard's Latinx Studies Working Group, founder and coordinator of the University of Pennsylvania’s Quechua program, co-founder of The Quechua Alliance, and co-founder of the Thinking Andean Studies international conference.
 Additionally, he has been a cultural consultant for theater and film, including Paramount Pictures’ Dora and the Lost City of Gold (2019).